Frequently Asked Questions

 Admission's Office.
 If you will be taking the test, generally we will still recommend completing testing.

-If I have to complete both the English (writing) and Math tests, do
+If I have to complete both the English (Writing) and Math Placement tests, do

 I have to register for 2 different testing sessions?